0d1nss0n/Fenris-Discord-C2-Bot/readme.md

 python3 fenris.py

-Once the bot is running, you can interact with it using Discord commands.
+Once the bot is running, you can interact with it using Discord commands from within a text channel it creates.

 ## Commands